T-Pau/Joyride/Documentation/Joyride.md

 ![](PETSCII%20Robots.png)

-This adapter is included with the game *Attack of the PETSCII Robots* and allows connecting one SuperNES controller to the user port.
+This adapter is included with the game Attack of the PETSCII Robots and allows connecting one SuperNES controller or mouse to the userport.

-It has these inputs:
+The controller has these inputs:
 - d-pad
 - four face buttons (A, B, X, Y)
 - two shoulder buttons (L, R)
 - Select, Start

+Mice display x/y and two buttons.

 ## Multi Adapters